terrimporter/UNITE_ITSClassifier/README.md

-# Method to update the fungal UNITE ITS reference database used with the RDP classifier
+# Update the fungal UNITE ITS reference database used with the RDP classifier

 The current stand-alone version of the RDP classifier v2.13 is available from https://sourceforge.net/projects/rdp-classifier/ .
 Though the bacterial database has been updated, it is still using a very old version of the UNITE ITS reference database.
 Here I'm providing the method I used to convert the QIIME-formatted UNITE files for use with the stand-alone version of the RDP classifier.
 It has only been tested on the QIIME formatted UNITE release v8.2 available from https://unite.ut.ee/repository.php .
 It is currently trained to the species-hypothesis level.
 Leave one sequence out testing is currently in progress.
+My method is Perl-based but if you prefer a python-based solution check here: https://john-quensen.com/tutorials/training-the-rdp-classifier/ .

 1. Obtain QIIME-formatted UNITE files v8.2 from https://files.plutof.ut.ee/public/orig/98/AE/98AE96C6593FC9C52D1C46B96C2D9064291F4DBA625EF189FEC1CCAFCF4A1691.gz